Liam-s-lind/history-project1/README.md

 ## Acknowledgments
 I acknowledge and take full responsibility that this is my own work, and what I borrowed from other repositories is written down as comments in the code.

+## Credits
+- video used is taken from Youtube "https://www.youtube.com/watch?v=RVJVNw1CrCY"
+- Author: Dr. Zar
+- Editor and Narrator: Dr. Zar
+- also i should refere “Historical Evidence” section of the article on their main site on which this video is based. "https://www.historyandheadlines.com/stockholm-bloodbath/"